newrelic/docs-website/src/data-dictionary/events/MobileRequest/duration.md

   - MobileRequestError
 ---

-Optional: The time to complete the request measured in fractional seconds.
+Optional: The time to complete the request, measured in fractional seconds.